The Bruins And Blues Have Just One Game To Decide Who Lifts Lord Stanley's Cup

 And what a slobberknocker it's been.

-The Bruins entered the series as the favorite, a season-long member of the Eastern Conference elite with a veteran core that won the cup so recently, the feel of its cold silver alloy likely still lingers in sense memory.
-The Blues, on the other hand, came in as the storybook darlings — a team that was dead last in the NHL just months ago and now has a shot at seizing their first Stanley Cup in the franchise's 52-year history.
+The Bruins entered the series as the favorite, a seasonlong member of the Eastern Conference elite with a veteran core that won the cup so recently, the feel of its cold silver alloy likely still lingers in sense memory.
+The Blues, on the other hand, came in as the storybook darlings — a team that was dead last in the NHL just months ago and now has a shot at seizing its first Stanley Cup in the franchise's 52-year history.

-By the way, the last time the Blues were in the Final, nearly half a century ago, they were also playing the Bruins — and got posterized by that Bobby Orr goal.
+By the way, the last time the Blues were in the final, nearly half a century ago, they were also playing the Bruins — and got posterized by that Bobby Orr goal.
 You know the one.

 Sports